University of Virginia fraternities and sororities: African Americans

 African Americans were originally admitted to the university in the mid-1950s, but few attended until the 1970s; fraternities at this time were generally racially and religiously segregated.
 Although a student fraternity committee emphasized the fraternities' rejection of racial discrimination, in 1969, only 5 of 578 fraternity pledges were black.
 African-American fraternities and sororities soon established chapters at the university, although they presented themselves as service organizations rather than traditional social organizations.
-In the mid-1970s, although some black students were invited to join the heavily white fraternities, many preferred to join their organizations.
-By the fall of 1973, four black fraternities, the Lambda Zeta chapter of Omega Psi Phi (ΩΨΦ), the Eta Sigma chapter of Kappa Alpha Psi (ΚΑΨ), the Iota Beta chapter of Alpha Phi Alpha (ΑΦΑ), and the Zeta Eta chapter of Phi Beta Sigma (ΦΒΣ), and one black sorority, Kappa Rho (ΚΡ) chapter of Delta Sigma Theta (ΔΣΘ), had established chapters on grounds.
+In the mid-1970s, although some Black students were invited to join the heavily white fraternities, many preferred to join their organizations.
+By the fall of 1973, four Black fraternities, the Lambda Zeta chapter of Omega Psi Phi (ΩΨΦ), the Eta Sigma chapter of Kappa Alpha Psi (ΚΑΨ), the Iota Beta chapter of Alpha Phi Alpha (ΑΦΑ), and the Zeta Eta chapter of Phi Beta Sigma (ΦΒΣ), and one Black sorority, the Kappa Rho chapter of Delta Sigma Theta (ΔΣΘ), had established chapters on grounds.